pavelsaman/pavelsaman.github.io/_posts/2020-04-25-premature-optimization-benchmarking-and-why-it-seems-difficult.md

 - your company decides to create their own CRM system instead of using some other product already on the market
 - you hire programmers to create a new eshop for you instead of [googling for 10 seconds](https://www.ecommerceceo.com/open-source-ecommerce/) and reusing an existing solution

-The results in such cases are similar to the results in my little examples - the final outcome is messy, buggy, expensive, not scalable, slow etc.
+The results in such cases are similar to the results in my little examples - the final outcome is messy, buggy, expensive, not scalable, slow, etc.

 The programmers I know do not really use much of "their" code either.
 Most of their work is somewhere in the following areas: